jovotech/jovo-framework/README.md

 <a href="https://twitter.com/intent/tweet?text=Jovo Framework: The React for Voice and Chat Apps @jovotech https://github.com/jovotech/jovo-framework/" target="_blank"><img src="https://img.shields.io/twitter/url/http/shields.io.svg?style=social"></a>
 </p>

-Build conversational and multimodal experiences for the web, Alexa, Google Assistant, Messenger, Instagram, Google Business Messages, mobile apps, and more.
-Fully customizable and open source.
-Works with TypeScript and JavaScript.
+The platform in question allows developers to create conversational and multimodal experiences for various platforms such as web, Alexa, Google Assistant, Messenger, Instagram, Google Business Messages, and mobile apps.
+It is highly customizable and open source, and is compatible with both TypeScript and JavaScript.

 ```typescript
 @Component()